micmejia/bible-dump/AMPC/Mark/Mark 13.md

-Surely I say to you, this generation ([^n]the whole multitude of people living at that one time) positively will not perish _or_ pass away before all these things take place.
+Surely I say to you, this generation (the whole multitude of people living at that one time) positively will not perish _or_ pass away before all these things take place.